-Liquidity risk is the risk that there could be insufficient funds available to fulfill commitments to lend, or to meet any other liquidity commitments.
+Liquidity risk is the risk that there could be insufficient funds available to fulfill payment obligations in full and on time when they become due.
 The Company manages its liquidity needs by holding sufficient liquid assets of appropriate quality to meet funding requirements, manage and control liquidity gaps through Maximum Cumulative Outflow (MCO) limits, regular liquidity stress testing to ensure positive cashflow across all identified stress scenarios, and establishment of a Liquidity Contingency Plan, to ensure adequate liquidity under both business-as-usual and stress conditions.
 The Company carefully monitors scheduled debt servicing payments for short-term and long-term financial liabilities as well as cash outflows due in its day-to-day activities.

-Presented below are the financial assets and financial liabilities as of December 31, 2023 and 2022 analyzed according to when these are expected to be recovered or settled.
+Presented below and in the succeeding page are the financial assets and financial liabilities as of December 31, 2024 and 2023 analyzed according to when these are expected to be recovered or settled.